RDjarbeng/RDjarbeng/_posts/2024-10-21-understanding-gradients-with-loss-backward-in-pytorch.md

 In summary, the `loss.backward()` function calculates the gradients of the loss with respect to each parameter involved in the computation (like the `params`), and those gradients are stored in the `.grad` attribute of the corresponding variables.

 This allows PyTorch to update the model parameters using optimization algorithms like gradient descent, ensuring that the model improves over time by minimizing the loss.

+This code was tested on a kaggle notebook without a GPU.

 _PS: The cover image with a man holding the test tube is AI-generated.
 THat's what microsoft bing image creator spat out when I described this post._